Hoaru/Black-Friday-Flash-Sale-Website/README.md

-# Black-Fives-Flash-Sale
+# Black-Friday-Flash-Sale

-During the Black Fives, some on-line shopping website would like to attract customers by selling some products at lower prices.
+During the Black Friday, some on-line shopping website would like to attract customers by selling some products at lower prices.
 For example, the normal price of an iPhone 14 is $799, and some websites would like to sell 10 iPhone 14 for only $499.
 At that point, it would lead to a problem that a large amount of purchasing request.
 Therefore, I simulate such Flash Sale scene and develope a website to solve this problem.